wdi-sg/pokedex-express/README.md

 We will build our first web app using Node.js and Express - a Pokedex app.

-For this exercise, we will be setting up express to intercept incoming requests on certain routes, reading data from a JSON file, and sending HTTP responses with data payloads like JSON or HTML.
+For this exercise, we will be setting up express to intercept incoming requests on certain routes, reading data from a JSON file, and responding to HTTP requests with simple strings, JSON, or full HTML pages.

 ## Getting Started